Magento 2 Web Analytics: Select the Right Tracking Stack

 While you are small, most of this will be free, and you will already have history for analysis.
 When the time comes, you will be able to compare how things were and how they changed.

-In real projects, we rarely see only one tool in use because e-commerce data analytics for Magento 2 typically requires multiple layers: GA4 for reporting and ad campaigns, Mixpanel for behavior analysis, and Hotjar for session replays.
+In real projects, we rarely see only one tool in use.
+Most Magento 2 stores end up running multiple layers: GA4 for reporting and ad campaigns, Mixpanel for behavior analysis, and Hotjar for session replays.

 Scenarios for using the Magento 2 web analytics stack: